 Value of owned real estate (other than your primary residence)

 Sources and amounts of untaxed income, such as child support payments & interest earned

-Hopefully this has answered some of your questions, but I will be sending out additional information throughout September.
+Hopefully this has answered some of your questions, but I will be sending out additional information throughout the next few weeks.
 Watch your email for more fun financial aid facts and tips!